 Summer Island is a beautiful little coastal town in Tromsø’s west.
 It’s one of my most favourite hideaways as the ocean views are spectacular.
 Because of the coastal weather the panoramas change constantly in colour and atmosphere.
 Every visit brings a new perspective of the beauty and majesty of Tromsø’s best kept secret.

-Sommarøy is linked by bridges which provides great opportunities to take birds-eye pictures over the waters.
-The vista is dotted with small islands with mossy grassland and the colours in the sky changes the tint of the waters from aqua blues to warm greys.
+Sommarøy is linked by bridges, which provides great opportunities to take birds-eye pictures over the waters.
+The vista is dotted with small islands with mossy grassland and the colours in the sky and the sand beds change the tint of the waters from aqua blues to warm greys.

 To the west are the blue mountains of Senja, to the east the mountains of Kvaløya and in the northern waters is the cliff island, Håja.